notrichbish/text-mining-and-statistical-analysis-on-web-social-media/README.md

 The python file has been labelled in order, and hence for easier readibility please refer to them in order.

+## Dataset
+The dataset for the statistical analysis and text mining is provided within the github project.

+But the data for the graph analysis is provided by the SNAP dataset: https://snap.stanford.edu/data/ego-Facebook.html

+## Misc
 This project is coded in Python using the PyCharm IDE.